kemitix/kemitix-checkstyle-ruleset/README.md

 #### [JavaNCSS](http://checkstyle.sourceforge.net/config_metrics.html#JavaNCSS)

-Restricts the NCSS score for methods, classes and files to 50, 1500 and 2000 respectively.
+Restricts the NCSS score for methods, classes and files to 40, 1200 and 1600 respectively.
 The NCSS score is a measure of the number of statements within a scope.

 Too high an NCSS score suggests that the method or class is doing too much and should be decomposed into smaller units.

-> TODO: methodMaximum = 40 - reduce by 20%

-> TODO: classMaximum = 1200

-> TODO: fileMaximum = 1600

 #### [LeftCurly](http://checkstyle.sourceforge.net/config_blocks.html#LeftCurly)